-This chapter reviews the evidence provided in this technical manual and places it within a validity framework in order to assess the program's overall success at producing scores that mean what they are intended to mean.
-In addition, future research studies are discussed as part of ongoing and iterative processes of program responsiveness, validation, and evaluation.
+This chapter reviews the evidence provided in this technical manual and places it within a validity framework in order to assess the program's overall success at producing scores that

 &lt;sup>36 The term "results" is typically used in place of "scores" to highlight the fact that DLM assessment results are not based on scale scores.
 For ease of reading, the term "score" is used in this chapter.